About the mentoring program

 Mentors have volunteered to support a young rural Victorian and to share their experiences of being a rural person participating in post-school education and/or developing their careers in a rural or regional setting.

-The MSRF Mentoring Program is available to scholarship holders, scholarship applicants and other young people by invitation.
-We are building a Rural Youth Mentor Bank (RYMB) where other young people can apply for mentors to support them at university anywhere in Victoria.
+The MSRF Mentoring Program is available to scholarship holders, scholarship applicants and other young people by invitation and request.

 The purpose of the mentor/mentee relationship is to: